ricardosanunes/sinfo/README.md

 4) Start the server:
    `label-studio`

-For other installation types consult label-studio documentation [here](https://labelstud.io/guide/install).
+For alternative installation methods, refer to the label-studio documentation [here](https://labelstud.io/guide/install).
-To deactivate the environment run: `deactivate`.
+To deactivate the environment, run: `deactivate`.
-To remove the environment named 'labelling' run: `rm -rf labelling`.
+To remove the environment named 'labelling', run: `rm -rf labelling`.